 *Even if you select the Don’t show me this message again check box, you can later change your preferences for reporting junk email by accessing the display settings in Outlook on the web.
 (You can access these settings through the gear menu next to your sign in name.)

 2.)
 Submit Phishing messages in Outlook on the web

 A. Click on the phishing scam message, click the down arrow next to Junk, and then click Phishing on the toolbar.
 Office 365 does not block the sender because senders of phishing scam messages typically impersonate legitimate senders.
 If you prefer, add the sender to your blocked senders list by following the instructions in the topic Block or allow (junk email settings).

-*Alternatively, right-click a message to display a menu, and click Mark as Phishing.
+*Alternatively, right-click a message to display a menu, and click Report>Report phishing.
 You can report a phishing scam message from your Inbox, Clutter, or Deleted Items folder.